For investigating tricky issues, we may ask you to share your logs. There are two logs generally of interest in these situations:

 Reproduce the issue you’re having.
 Remote logging only lasts for 20 minutes, so reproduce the problem right after turning it on.

 Post a description of the problem in the forums if you haven’t already.
-Then just let us know your Plex username and about when you turned on the logging so we can find it.
+In the post, be sure to mention:

 Related Page: Plex Forums